James McAteer

 R.T.
-James McAteer is an American solar physicist.
-He the Senior Associate Provost and Professor of Astronomy at New Mexico State University where he studies the coronal heating problem and space weather.
-McAteer is the director of Sunspot Solar Observatory, is the author of the book "The Planets", and has published over 100 research articles.
+James McAteer is an American solar physicist, Deputy Provost, and professor of astronomy, at New Mexico State University.
+He leads areas of Academic Affairs, policy management, and faculty relations, strategic planning and resource management in the Office of the Provost.

+His academic research lies in studies of the coronal heating problem and space weather.
+McAteer is the author of two book "The Planets", and "Fields, Flows, and Flares", and has published over 130 research articles, and serves as a member of the board for AURA.

-Academy Leadership
+Academy leadership

-Dr McAteer was appointed as the first Senior Associate Provost at NMSU in August 2022.
-Dr McAteer was Department chair of Astronomy from 2021-2022, including oversight of Apache Point Observatory and Sloan Digital Sky Survey.
-In 2020 he was appointed to the New Mexico State Commission for Space History.
-He is the current Director of Sunspot Solar Observatory.
+Dr McAteer was appointed as the first Senior Associate Provost at NMSU in August 2022, a position retitled Deputy Provost in August 2024.
+Dr McAteer was Department chair of Astronomy from 2021 to 2022, including Director of both Apache Point Observatory and Sloan Digital Sky Survey.
+In 2020 he was appointed to the New Mexico State Commission for Space History. by the governor of New Mexico.
+From 2016 to 2021 he was the Director of Sunspot Solar Observatory.

 Education

-Dr McAteer graduated from Queen's University Belfast with a Masters in Physics with Astrophysics in 2000.
-He completed his Ph.
-D. from Queen's University Belfast with this thesis Low Frequency Oscillations of the Solar Atmosphere. in 2004.
+McAteer graduated from Queen's University Belfast with a master's in physics with astrophysics in 2000.
+He completed his Ph.D. from Queen's University Belfast with this thesis Low Frequency Oscillations of the Solar Atmosphere in 2004.

 Career

-McAteer is a Professor of Astronomy at New Mexico State University.
+McAteer is a professor of astronomy at New Mexico State University.
 After completing his thesis, he moved to NASA Goddard Space Flight Center from 2004 to 2008, as a NASA STEREO scientist.
 He won a European Union Marie Curie Fellowship in 2008, which he took at Trinity College Dublin.
 He started at New Mexico State University in 2010, and became the director of the newly formed Sunspot Solar Observatory in 2016.

 He is noted for wide-ranging contributions to solar physics and space plasma physics, including chromospheric heating, space weather and turbulence.
 His research includes cross disciplinary papers in image processing, computer vision and big data.
-His research includes the subject of spectropolarimetry.
-He was awarded a NSF Career award in 2013.
+His research includes the subjects of spectropolarimetry, seismology, and heliophysics.
+He was awarded a NSF Career award in 2013 for combining his research and teaching efforts around studies of the Sun.

 National Recognition

+He is a Member of the Board for AURA.

 He was a member of the 2020 National Academy of Science Decadel Survey in Astrophysics.

-In 2019 he published "The Planets".
+In 2019 he published "The Planets"., an introduction to the solar system for University general education classes.

+In 2025 he published "Fields, Flows, and Flares", a graduate level textbook in Astrophysics.

-He was awarded the NMSU "Truly Innovative Teaching" Award from New Mexico State University in 2022.
+He was awarded the NMSU "Truly Innovative Teaching" in Teaching in 2022, the NMUS Global Initiative in Service in 2016, and the Career Research award in Research in 2014.